XaviArnaus/pitxu/README.md

 ### Sound
 - From Piper 1.2.0 to 1.3.0 the API for `sintetize_stream_raw()` changed to `sintentize()` and the subsequent loop a bit as well.
 - I did lot of tinkering in the underlying Linux (Debian/RaspberryOS) system to make the sound to work (ALSA, USB dongle, PulseAudio) that I don't know what actually makes it to play and record.
 I've dropped some test commands in [/bin](./bin/) for the next time.
 I remember that I deactivated the sound from the boot/ `config.txt`, in a wish to properly select the output device to the USB Audio.
-- Volume should be the next thing to polish.
 - Some cricks and noise mostly at the beginning and at the end of the play

 ### Display
 - Must activate the SPI interface from `sudo raspi-config`.
 - Getting very stuck with the display saying `waveshare_epd.epd2in13_V4 e-Paper busy` ...
-The cable was malfunctioning.
-With all the tinkering, I2C was also activated but it was not meaningful (the Waveshare docs have mistakes that bring confusion)
-- Complains about the GPIO being in use during the display.
-I smell it's due to its process not being closed and the next display complains.
-Maybe moving the Display to an always running process or ensure that the process is closed when I finish displaying and maybe a system of semafores.
+    - Check malfunctioning cables, faulty in-between pieces (GPIO HATs and headers).
+Happened to me twice.
+    - Has plenty of problems controlling the subprocess to close properly, not allowing the next one to succeed.
+Complains about GPIO being busy while initialising the next Process.
+Solution was to move to a long lasting subprocess like Piper.

+### Led Matrix
+- Works good as a test in the main thread, I can't make it work properly in a subprocess:
+    - Initialisation presents random (always the same) led on.
+    - Flush to the device does not seem to work (it works when all is in the main thread, check test)
+    - Only got to get flasshing random leds and bars.

 # Resources